sjbylo/misc/demo-crw/README.md

-# CodeReady Workspaces (CRW) Demo using the Vote demo app
+# CodeReady Workspaces (CRW) Starter Demo with Quarkus

 This demo is a quick way to show off Eclipse Che or CRW on OpenShift.